ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

  - rmsprop

+{% include figure.html path="/images/figures/opt2.gif" caption="Figure by <a href=\"https://www.twitter.com/alecrad\">Alec Radford</a>" %}

 # Setting up a training procedure

-Backpropagation, as we\'ve described it, is the core of how neural nets are trained.
+Backpropagation, as we've described it, is the core of how neural nets are trained.
 From here, a few minor refinements are added to make a proper training procedure.
 The first is to separate our data into a training set and a test set.

 Then cross validation GIF (taking combos of 5 -> train on 1)